vic-ma/website/content/posts/2025-11-05-final-report/index.md

 and 4-Across are both unfillable, because no letter fits in the bottom-right cell.
 This means that there are no valid word suggestions for either 4-Across or 4-Down.

 Now, suppose that the current slot is 4-Across.
 The basic algorithm only considers the constraints imposed by the current slot, and so it returns all words that match the pattern `W O R _`---such as *WORD* and *WORM*.
-None of these words actually fit in 4-Across, however.
-We know that 4-Across is unfillable, so these words must all turn 4-Down into a nonsensical word (like *ZERD* or *ZERM*).
+But none of these word suggestions actually fit in the slot---they all cause 4-Down to become a nonsensical word.

-The problem is that the basic algorithm only looks at the current clue.
-It does not look at the intersecting clues of the current clue.
-Because of that, the algorithm is not able to see that 4-Down causes 4-Across to be unfillable.
-And so it generates incorrect word suggestions.
+The problem is that the basic algorithm only looks at the current clue, 4-Across.
+It does not also look at 4-Down.
+Because of that, the algorithm is unable to see that 4-Down causes 4-Across to be unfillable.
+And so, it generates incorrect word suggestions.

 ### Our word suggestion algorithm

-Our word suggestion algorithm was a little bit more advanced than this basic algorithm---but not by much.
+Our word suggestion algorithm was a bit more advanced than this basic algorithm---but not by much.
 So, our algorithm also could not handle the problematic grid properly:

 ![Broken behaviour](https://victorma.ca/posts/gsoc-6/broken.png)